 Public Policy and Restorative Practices

 I’m a content-and-communications consultant on two data-related projects – InformationWorks Live! and the RIDataHUB.
-I also consult on various efforts to implement restorative practices in schools and local communities.
-The biggest and most challenging effort is the ongoing struggle to bring restorative practices to the embattled schools of Central Falls, RI.
+I also consult on various efforts to implement restorative practices in schools and local communities, particularly the schools of Central Falls, RI.